James-E-White/tea_subscription_take_home/README.md

 ## Subscription End Points:

 ### View all of a given Customers Subscriptions
 Returns all of the subscriptions of a given Customer.
+Included sad path testing for all end points

 `GET  /customers/:customer_id/subscriptions`